 Join the MOM movement and help us stomp out the stigma surrounding mental illness and suicide.
 Meet other survivors of suicide and find comfort and strength in knowing that you're not alone.
-To date, the MOM Race has raised more than $400,000 for local brain research, suicide prevention programming, and crisis intervention services.
+To date, the MOM Race has raised nearly $450,000 for local brain research, suicide prevention programming, and crisis intervention services.
 While nothing can bring our loved ones back, it’s amazing what we can accomplish when we join forces to give mental illness and suicide the attention they deserve.
 That’s Mind Over Matter!

 "This was our first year doing the MOM Race after my Dad took his life last year.
 Next year we will be back in full force with a large team supporting all those that have lost a loved one, but mainly for our Dad!
 It will be an annual tradition for our family now!
 The support was astronomical!
 So glad we found you."